-All staff and patients should wear surgical/ear loop masks provided by the center.
+All staff and patients should wear surgical/earloop masks provided by the center.
 Only essential caregivers should accompany a patient into the center.
 Family members/responsible adult companions should return later or stay in vehicles until called.
 Staff in specific areas should wear the following:

 - Pre-admission staff

-- Surgical/ear loop masks
+- Surgical/earloop masks

 - Nitrile gloves

-Physical barriers (e.g. plexiglass partitions) should be considered if sufficient physical distancing cannot be accomplished.
+Electronic, pre-arrival check-in should be encouraged for all patients.
+For in-person check-in, physical barriers (e.g. plexiglass partitions) should be considered if sufficient physical distancing cannot be accomplished.
 If tablets are used for check-in, they should be cleaned and disinfected after each use.
 Use of devices in the lobby that cannot be easily disinfected should be discouraged.

 - Pre- and post-operative area

-- Surgical/ear loop masks
+- Surgical/earloop masks

 - Nitrile gloves